wopfel/tutorials/jq/README.md

 ```

+The title field is written only once.
+Outlets is an array:

 ```
 # jq '.points[] | select(.id == "456") | { title: .title , outlets: .outlets }' < sample-001.json

-Title is output only once.
-Outlets is an array:
 {
   "title": "Two",
   "outlets": [